rodrigo-sntg/rdos/README.md

-# RDOS - Rodrigo Opertional System
+# RDOS - Rodrigo Operational System

 First try developing a operational system, using C and Assembly.